digbmc/germantown-y/docs/metadata-docs.md

 Now, to make changes download the CSV file onto your device.
 If you have a spreadsheet application downloaded on your device you can click on the file within your folder and start editing from there.

 If you do not have a spreadsheet application downloaded, head over to a browser spreadsheet application for editing.
 For this example, I will be using Google Sheets.
 First, open the file picker.
 It's a button shaped like a folder near the grid view button (which looks like a grid) and the sort option button (which has an A and Z on it) on the right side of the screen.
 A pop-up should appear.
 In the pop-up, select the Upload option.
 Now, either browse for or drag the **germantown-y-metadata.csv** file from your folder into Google Sheets.
-Once uploaded, the cells should be filled with the metadata.
+Once uploaded, the cells should be filled with the metadata. <!-- For this one, I would include image(s) and circle the points you're discussing. -->

 ## Formatting the Metadata
 First, follow steps on [*Setting up the Metadata for Editing*](#setting-up-the-metadata-for-editing) if you do not already have a metadata spreadsheet.
 After obtaining a metadata spreadsheet, you are now ready to edit the metadata.